tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 ---

-### 4. Instructor Do: Fintech Trends/Domains (15 mins)
+### 4. Instructor Do: Fintech Domains and Trends (15 mins)

 In this activity, students will deep dive into the various domains of the FinTech ecosystem that have been bolstered by technological innovation.

 **File:** [slideshow-placeholder]()

-Open the slideshow and walkthrough the following FinTech domains:
+Open the slideshow and walk through the following FinTech domains:

 * Payments